kimtore/visp/doc/commands.md

   Activate the previous window.
 Due to its special nature, the list of windows, nor the list of clipboards, will never be considered the previous window as this would result in a bad user experience.

-* `list remove`
+* `list close`

-  Remove the currently visible list, if possible.
+  Close the currently visible list.
+At least one list needs to be visible, so if all lists are closed, the log console is opened.

 * `isolate <tag> [<tag> [...]]`